koenlab/orientation_wm_task/README.md

-# Tear Orientation Working Memory Task
+# Teardrop Orientation Working Memory Task

 This is the orientation task reported by Bae and Luck (2018) in the Journal of Neuroscience.